siddhi47/tensorflow_serving/README.md

 ## Pull the docker image

 The tensorflow maintains the docker repository for tensorflow-serve.
-It is a well maintained repository with 50 million plus pulls (at the time of the creation of this repository)
+It is a well maintained repository with 50 million plus pulls (at the time of the creation of this repository).
+Simply pull the repository using the following command.

 ```
 docker pull tensorflow/serving